Erhalt uns, Herr, bei deinem Wort, BWV 126: 4

 The second aria, "Stürze zu Boden, schwülstige Stolze!"
 (Hurl to the ground the pompous proud!), is dramatic, especially in the restless continuo.
 John Eliot Gardiner quotes William G. Whittaker: Bach’s "righteous indignation at the enemies of his faith was never expressed more fiercely than in this aria".
 The Bach scholar Alfred Dürr describes the movement as an "aria of genuinely baroque dramatic force", expressing "Old Testament zeal".

 5

 A tenor recitative, "So wird dein Wort und Wahrheit offenbar" (Thus Your word and truth will be revealed), changes the topic and leads to peace, implored in the final movement.

 6

-Movement 6 combines the two stanzas from different chorales, Luther's "Verleih uns Frieden gnädiglich" (Grant us peace graciously), and Walter's "Gib unsern Fürsten und all'r Obrigkeit Fried und gut Regiment" (Give our rulers and all lawgivers peace and good government), in a four-part setting.
-These two stanzas have a different melody.
+Movement 6 combines two stanzas from different chorales, Luther's "Verleih uns Frieden gnädiglich" (Grant us peace graciously), and Walter's "Gib unsern Fürsten und all'r Obrigkeit Fried und gut Regiment" (Give our rulers and all lawgivers peace and good government), in a four-part setting.
+These two stanzas have different melodies.